Godzil/InsideJob/README.markdown

 - Experimental "time of day" editing.
 - Opening world from a folder

 The goal of this fork of this application is to add support for SMP World, and by the way add support of new Beta 1.3 named worlds.
-This will never be the official version of InsideJobs, I have no pretention to add new functionnality other than the support of named world.
+This will never be the official version of InsideJobs, I have no pretention to add new functionnality other than the support of named world and edit SMP player.

 ### System Requirements